nashville-software-school/foundations-course/documentation/docker-compose-draft.md

      rock-of-ages-api \
      python -m pdb manage.py runserver 0.0.0.0:8000
    ```
-4. Navigate to the breakpoint in the debugger
+4. Use terminal commands like `n`, `s`, `pp rocks` to navigate (no VS Code breakpoints!)
-5. When done debugging, you need to stop, remove, and restart normally
+5. When done, stop, remove, and restart normally

-**The frustration is real**: No hot reloading, no easy debugging, constant container management.
+**The frustration is real**: No VS Code debugging, no breakpoints, mostly print statements and terminal-only debugging tools.

 ### Why No Hot Reload in Manual Setup?